What we Do

 It is estimated that FASD costs the USA more than $6 billion (approximately R42 billion) annually.
 In South Africa, the financial burden of FASD will fall on the Government and it’s tax payers.
 The cost of FASD in South Africa has not yet been fully assessed to date.
 The full impact of FASD is in fact immeasurable until the full extent of the far reaching implications for the individual, the family and community can be measured.
 The diagnostic costs and the management of the primary disabilities are immense.
 If undetected and untreated many individuals with FASD present with secondary disabilities such as mental- and other health problems, substance and other forms of abuse, consequences of risky behavior and conflict with the law.
 In light of this, it is apparent that all efforts should be put in place to raise awareness about the harmful effects of alcohol exposure during pregnancy and the importance to prevent children from being born with FASD.

-To date, FARR has completed or is involved in more than 24 projects across South Africa and has published more than 65 scientific articles in respected journals such as: Alcoholism Clinical and Experimental Research (ACER), the WHO bulletin, the American Journal of Public Health and the South African Medical Journal.
+To date, FARR has conducted 19 FASD Prevalence Studies in 5 of the 9 provinces of South Africa (Free State, Gauteng, Northern Cape, Western Cape and Eastern Cape) and has published more than 65 scientific articles in respected journals such as: Alcoholism Clinical and Experimental Research (ACER), the WHO bulletin, the American Journal of Public Health, and the South African Medical Journal.

-All of our publications are listed in the document linked below.
+All of FARR’s publications are listed in the document linked below.

 From Evidence to Awareness – Poster Presentation